treeverse/hadoop-router-fs/sample_app/README.md

 ## Result

-After running the app you should notice that the same Parquet file was written to two different locations using a single mapping scheme.
+After running the app you should notice that the same Parquet file was written to two different locations (to the lakeFS server and directly to the configured S3 bucket) using a single mapping scheme.